HealthRecords/health-record-visualizer/README.md

    Navigate to http://localhost:8000

 ## Getting Your Data
+HaRVey does not connect to servers and download data directly.
+You need to download data, in whatever way your provider offers you.
+Since the iPhone has an option to connect with health care provider's servers, and download the data, I have used that.

 ### (Optional) Connect Kaiser Permanente to Apple Health
+This may work with other providers, but Kaiser is the only one tested.
+In theory, they have the same format: [FHIR](https://fhir.org/), but in practice, there may be differences.
+For examnple, Kaiser data comes in as separate files, Synthea data comes in as an array, in one file.

 1. Open the **Apple Health** app on your iPhone
 2. Tap your **profile picture** to open your profile
 3. Select **"Health Records"** → **"Add Accounts"**
 4. Follow prompts to connect Kaiser Permanente

+This gets you Kaiser data on your iPhone.

 ### From Apple Health